uviclibraries/podcasting/next-level-audacity.md

 This section is our Audacity tips and troubleshooting guide.
 It is intended for folks who have some practice with the basics of working in Audacity, as described in the [Podcast recording with Audacity workshop](https://uviclibraries.github.io/podcasting/recording-audio.html) and who want to learn more tricks and tips to improve audio quality, or level-up their Audacity skills a little more.

 We have curated this list to appeal to beginners.
-Where helpful, we provide links to [Audacity's Manual](https://manual.audacityteam.org/index.html) pages, and other resources, for those wishing to dive deeper into certain Audacity features.
+Where helpful, we provide links to [Audacity's Manual](https://manual.audacityteam.org/index.html) pages, for those wishing to dive deeper into certain Audacity features.

 # Audacity tips